urturn/urturn-expression-api/README.md

 #### .on('addmedia') ![][warning]

 > We need a way to tell the expression that a bookmarklet has added some media.
-Was this:
-> exp.imageAdded(fn)
-> ...but that's a bit pants.
+Was exp.imageAdded(fn), but that's a bit pants.

 ## The media object